 The Academy of Nutrition and Dietetics has partnered with Avalere Health and a Technical Expert Panel to develop de novo malnutrition electronic clinical quality measures (eCQMs) following the CMS Blueprint for Measure Development.
-The eCQMs will also be submitted to the CMS Measures Under Consideration (MUC) List in July 2016.34 To support quality improvement and implementation of optimal malnutrition care the Malnutrition Quality Improvement Initiative (MQII) has developed a multi-disciplinary toolkit that will be available later this year.35 DefeatMalnutrition.Today appreciates CMS' consideration to adopt this malnutrition measure set as soon as feasible for subsequent Hospital IQR and VBP programs.
+The eCQMs were submitted the CMS Measures Under Consideration (MUC) List in July 2016.
+To support quality improvement and implementation of optimal malnutrition care the Malnutrition Quality Improvement Initiative (MQII) has developed a multi-disciplinary toolkit that will be available later this year.
+DefeatMalnutrition.Today appreciates CMS' consideration to adopt this malnutrition measure set as soon as feasible for subsequent Hospital IQR and VBP programs.

-Long-Term Care Hospital Quality Reporting Measures Under Consideration for Future Years
+Long-Term Care Hospital Quality Reporting Measures